The FOMO Golden Eagles Rising Invitational

 Dear Coaches and Forensics Participants:

 Thank you for taking an interest in the Fleming Island Golden Eagle Invitational (a.k.a., The 2019 FOMO Speech & Debate Early Bird Tournament).
 We are extremely pleased that you have considered joining us this year.
-The tournament will be held at Fleming Island with competition taking place on Friday, September 6 and Saturday, September 7, 2019.
+The tournament will be held at Fleming Island with competition taking place on Saturday, November 9th, 2019.

 We will offer: Policy Debate, World's Debate, Lincoln Douglas Debate, Congressional Debate, Public Forum, Mixed Extemporaneous Speaking (with Cross Examination in the Final Round Only), Informative Speaking, Impromptu Speaking, Duo Interpretation, Original Oratory, Declamation, Dramatic Performance (NCFL rules), Oral Interpretation (NCFL Rules), Program Oral Interpretation (NSDA Rules).